Tasks to prepare data for enhanced machine learning

 - Parsing may also be necessary in order to extract structured information from semi-structured or unstructured data.

 - Inconsistent data records.
-Check the range of values are allowed. e.g. If the data contains student GPA, check if the GPA is in the designated range, say 0~4.
+Check the range of values are allowed.
+For example, if the data contains student GPA (grade point average), check if the GPA is in the designated range, say 0~4.

-When you find issues with data, processing steps are necessary which often involves cleaning missing values, data normalization, discretization, text processing to remove and/or replace embedded characters which may affect data alignment, mixed data types in common fields, and others.
+When you find issues with data, processing steps are necessary, which often involves cleaning missing values, data normalization, discretization, text processing to remove and/or replace embedded characters that may affect data alignment, mixed data types in common fields, and others.

 Azure Machine Learning consumes well-formed tabular data.
-If the data is already in tabular form, data pre-processing can be performed directly with Azure Machine Learning in the Machine Learning Studio.
+If the data is already in tabular form, data pre-processing can be performed directly with Azure Machine Learning Studio (classic) in the Machine Learning.
 If data is not in tabular form, say it is in XML, parsing may be required in order to convert the data to tabular form.

 What are some of the major tasks in data pre-processing?

-- Data cleaning: Fill in or missing values, detect and remove noisy data and outliers.
+- Data cleaning: Fill in missing values, detect, and remove noisy data and outliers.

 - Data transformation: Normalize data to reduce dimensions and noise.